 Grüneberg and Myers PLLC

 Grüneberg and Myers turned the traditional law firm model on its head, to set a new standard for in-depth, personalised, cost-efficient patent counsel.
-Now in its third year of operation, the firm has grown to a team of over 20 professionals led by three partners with substantial experience in patent prosecution, appeals, litigation, post-grant proceedings and counselling.
+Now in its fourth year of operation, the firm has grown to a team of over 20 professionals led by three partners with substantial experience in patent prosecution, appeals, litigation, post-grant proceedings and counselling.

 The firm is 100% women and ethnic minority-owned, and includes diverse representation at all levels.
 Varied backgrounds strengthen the firm and provide wide-ranging perspectives.